 In 1911, there were 123 residents, and there were 10 lobster factories operating in addition to the cod, lobster, herring and seal fisheries.
 Milk production rose from 6,700 gallons in 1911 to 13,500 gallons by 1921.
 A sawmill was opened by the Benoits.
 There were already 18 fishing families in Clam Bank Cove by 1935: Henry, Joseph and Peter Benoit; Arthur Blake; Joseph Companion; Arsene Gaudon; John Green; James March; Victor, Robert and Peter Woods; and Frederick, John, Joseph, Rueben, Victor and William Young.
 In addition, Michael Glynn was a logger.

 Fishing was the main occupation until 1934 when a farming settlement was started by the Commission of Government.
-In an attempt to assimilate the local aboriginal people, people were resettled from Miller's Passage and Sagona Island, and arrived at Port aux Basques by coastal boat, took the train to Stephenville, travelled by road to Port au Port and then by boat to Lourdes.
+Dispite of the local aboriginal people in the area, people were resettled from Miller's Passage and Sagona Island, and arrived at Port aux Basques by coastal boat, took the train to Stephenville, travelled by road to Port au Port and then by boat to Lourdes.
 These families included those of James and Joseph Brake; Ambrose and Morgan Bungay; Dan, George, John, Ned and Sam Green; Owen and Thomas Quann; Harold and Richard Skinner; and Joseph and Morgan Snook.
 The first five men arrived in December 1934 and their families followed the next spring.
 This brought the population of Lourdes to 222 residents.

 The Lourdes Co-op began in 1935 with the support of Fathers J.F.
 Kirton of Harbour Breton and Michael O'Reilly of Lourdes.
 The fisheries Co-op took over the government store in 1939 with Steve O'Driscoll as manager, and there were branch stores at Marche's Point, Long Point, Black Duck Brook, Winterhouses, Three Rock Cove and Mainland, but it went into bankruptcy in 1950.
 Father (now Bishop) O'Reilly started the Co-op again; the Fisheries Co-op separated and survived until 1974.